szaman19/ChARGe/charge/servers/README.md

 ```

 ## Usage
-The `property` input variable in `chemprop_preds_server` must be set to one of the below properties.
+The `property` input variable in `calculate_property_hf` must be set to one of the below properties.
 ```
 valid_properties = {'density', 'hof', 'alpha','cv','gap','homo','lumo','mu','r2','zpve','lipo'}
 ```